poanetwork/poa-devops/docs/Spec-hardfork.md

 192.0.2.3 poa_role=moc
 192.0.2.4
 ```
-when you omit explicit `poa_role` in a row here, the value from `group_vars/all` is used.
+on lines where you omitted explicit `poa_role`, the value from `group_vars/all` is used.

 4. run the playbook:
 ```
 ansible-playbook -i hosts site.yml
 ```

-5. verify that your node is active in the netstat of the corresponding network
+5. verify that your node is active in the netstat of the corresponding network (https://sokol-netstat.poa.network/ for `sokol` or https://core-netstat.poa.network/ for `core`)

 6. connect to the node
 ```